-Here are some of the longest introductory periods on purchases currently available:
+The longer the stoozer has to earn interest before they pay back the credit card the better, so here are some of the longest introductory periods on purchases currently available:

 For a wider selection of credit card deals see our main table here.

-Finally, to make this technique profitable it's very, very important that the cardholder keeps up with minimum monthly repayments, is very careful not to exceed the credit limit.
+Bear in mind that, to make this technique profitable it's very, very important that the cardholder keeps up the minimum monthly repayments and is very careful not to exceed the credit limit.

 Stooze 2: 0% money transfer + savings

-How stoozers use 0% money transfers:
+How stoozers use 0% money transfers

 - Take out a 0% money transfer credit card and open a high-interest savings account.